webdcg/redis/docs/bits.md

 ##### *Parameters*

 - *operation*: String.
-The key append to.
+Bitwise operation to perform: AND, OR, NOT, XOR
 - *returnKey*: String.
-The key append to.
+The key where the result will be saved..
-- *keys*: String.
-The key append to.
+- *keys*: String(s).
+The key(s) part of he operation.

 ##### *Return value*

-*int*: Total of bits set in the string.
+*int*: The size of the string stored in the destination key.

 ##### *Example*